 The Sundarbans is a remote area of 102 islands in the delta region of West Bengal, India.
 More than 40 per cent of the population live below the poverty line.
 This makes it unaffordable for people to travel to a clinic for an examination, or to pay for treatment for common (and easily treated) eye conditions such as cataracts.

-Luckily, a Sightsavers programme has helped to transform eye healthcare in the Sundarbans, ensuring people are able to get the treatment they need.
+Luckily, Sightsavers’ Seeing is Believing project has helped to transform eye healthcare in the Sundarbans, ensuring people can get the treatment they need.

-Between 2013 and 2018, Sightsavers’ Eye Health Service Strengthening Project, funded by Standard Chartered, overhauled the region’s eye care.
+Between 2013 and 2018, Sightsavers’ Eye Health Service Strengthening Project, part of the Seeing is Believing project funded by Standard Chartered, overhauled the region’s eye care.
 Working alongside partners, the programme helped to create 17 eye health centres, and to screen more than 451,000 children and 401,600 adults for eye issues.
-More than 13,300 free pairs of glasses were given out, and 32,000 life-changing cataract operations took place.
+More than 13,300 pairs of glasses were given out, and 32,000 cataract operations took place.
 Better equipment and training were provided in five hospitals, and people were told how to spot eye health problems.

-This World Sight Day, new research findings show that the programme has made significant and long-term improvements to eye services for the 4.7 million people living in the Sundarbans.
+New research shows the programme has made significant and long-term improvements to eye services for the 4.7 million people living in the Sundarbans.

 Before the programme started, one in every 40 people over the age of 50 in the region was blind.
 Today, that number has dropped to one in 80.

 So how did our work in the Sundarbans help to make such a difference?
 We made sure our services were located exactly where locals needed them.
 And this meant that travelling from the Sightsavers India office in Delhi was never straightforward.